How to Deregister Your Child from School (England & Wales) — Step-by-Step

 Not automatically.

 There is no requirement to produce ongoing reports unless concerns arise.
+Nb.
+It’s unclear yet what reports will be required following the Children’s Wellbeing and Schools Act,

 That said, many families find it helpful to have something prepared — so that if they are asked, they can respond clearly and confidently.